sghpjuikit/player/README.md

 - individually
 - by group
   - using Tagger to write the same data to multiple tags (songs may share an artist)
-  - using Converter to write multiple data to multiple tags (e.g. using titles from a tracklist)
+  - using Converter to write multiple data to multiple tags (e.g. using titles from a track list)

 Supported are:
 - all file types (see at the top), including wma and mp4 (which normally can not have a tag)